henrymbuguakiarie/microsoft-authentication-library-objc/msal-objc-articles/install-and-configure-msal.md

 ### Adding MSAL to your project

-1. Register your app in the [Azure portal](https://aka.ms/MobileAppReg)
+1. Register your app in the [Microsoft Entra Admin Center](https://entra.microsoft.com/signin/index/).
 2. Make sure you register a redirect URI for your application.
 It should be in the following format:

  `msauth.$(PRODUCT_BUNDLE_IDENTIFIER)://auth`